David Jay Jordan's Home - Sexual Mysteries 2

 the nation to stumble.

-sexual act is a sin.
-Marriage was definitely encouraged by the Lord, but He never seemed to limit love to just one person or
+act is a sin.
+Marriage was definitely encouraged by the Lord, but He never seemed to limit love to just one person or partner.

-partner.
-There is NO where in the Old or New Testament that I or you can find where polygamy is banned or monogamy
+There is NO where in the Old or New Testament that I or you can find where polygamy is banned or monogamy dictated, but

-dictated, but please do research this for yourselves.
-And so along these lines, allow me to post a few verses from the Bible that
+please do research this for yourselves.
+And so along these lines, allow me to post a few verses from the Bible that might be helpful.

 I Titus 1:6 If any be blameless, the husband of one wife, having faithful children not accused of riot or unruly.